CENTRAL & SOUTH AMERICAN

 reduced from .900 fine to .500 fine after World War I. The

 37mm coin contains .4019 troy ounces of silver.
-We have both
+The silver 1

 Item